-Expense Reporting: Reimbursement requires the submission of receipts to the Office of Admissions and Student Affairs with a completed Out-of-Pocket Expense Report within one week of travel completion.
+Expense Reporting: Reimbursement requires the submission of receipts to the Office of Student Affairs with a completed Out-of-Pocket Expense Report within one week of travel completion.
 If a student will miss class to travel, an Absence Approval form must be submitted and approved by all relevant course coordinator(s) prior to leaving campus.
-If a student will miss an examination to travel, an Absence Approval form must be submitted and approved form must be submitted and approved by the Assistant/Associate Dean for Academic Affairs prior to leaving campus.
+If a student will miss an examination to travel, an Absence Approval form must be submitted and approved by all relevant course coordinator(s) prior to leaving campus.
+If a student will miss an examination to travel, an Absence Approval form must be submitted and approved by the Assistant/Associate Dean for Academic Affairs prior to leaving campus.
 In order to be reimbursed, an Absence Approval form with all pertinent signatures must accompany the Out-of-Pocket Expense Report if classes were missed to travel.
 The types of receipts that may be reimbursed include transportation (airfare OR mileage reimbursement for use of personal vehicle), hotel accommodations, and conference registration fees.
-Other costs may be reimbursed at the discretion of the Assistant/Associate Dean for Admissions and Student Affairs.
+Other costs may be reimbursed at the discretion of the Assistant/Associate Dean for Student Affairs.
 Dining receipts are not eligible for reimbursement.